 When purchasing a traditional brick and mortar property, the buying process will often be pretty straightforward.
 However, when buying a non-standard or non-traditional property, you’re more likely to encounter extra considerations.
-For example, the cost of maintenance and insurance will be higher and you may struggle to find an appropriate mortgage lender.
+For example, the cost of maintenance and insurance will often be higher and you may struggle to find an appropriate mortgage lender.

 As the home of moving home, Compare My Move works alongside a number of experienced property and finance experts to create guides that can successfully aid you through the buying and selling process.
-In this article, we will discuss the issues that come with buying or selling a non-standard construction house, as well as the importance of arranging a home survey for a property such as this.
+In this article, we will discuss the issues that come with buying or selling a non-standard construction property, as well as the importance of arranging a home survey for a property such as this.